Lex-2008/Lex-2008.github.io/en/space-2d-2-first-ui-with-a-view-on-horribly-unbalanced-economy.md

-title=space 2d 2: first UI with a view on horribly unbalanced economy PROCESSOR=Markdown.pl
-intro=It's playable now… if you can call it that :-) tags=space2d created=2021-05-03
+title=space 2d 2: first UI with a view on horribly unbalanced economy PROCESSOR=cmark-gfm --unsafe -e footnotes -e table -e strikethrough -e tasklist --strikethrough-double-tilde intro=It's playable now… if you can call it that :-) tags=space2d created=2021-05-03

-Continuation of my [previous] game about 2-dimentional space with trading, buildings, and empires.
+Continuation of my [previous][prev] game about 2-dimensional space with trading, buildings, and empires.
 Worth checking above link first, if you haven't read it yet.

 [prev]: space-2d-1-a-game-which-plays-by-itself.html